SochDB Bulk Operations

 python build_native.py

-# Then build wheel
+# Then build the wheel

 pip wheel .